Deirdre Barlow: Storylines

-Encouraged by Ken, Deirdre contests the May 1987 local council elections as an independent candidate.
+Years later, Deirdre is encouraged by Ken to contest THE local council elections as an independent candidate.
 Her candidacy is intended, by Ken at least, to split the vote in favour of the Labour candidate.
-However, Deirdre is unexpectedly elected; thus deposing her former employer, and the sitting Councillor Alf Roberts (Bryan Mosley).
+However, Deirdre is unexpectedly elected; thus deposing her former employer Alf Roberts (Bryan Mosley), also the sitting Councillor, in the process.
 Early in her term, Deirdre's workload as a councillor causes tensions with Ken, and their marital woes are compounded by the professional conflicts that arise between them.
 As a local newspaper editor, Ken causes Deirdre political embarrassment by publishing damaging stories about Weatherfield Council, making use of council secretary Wendy Crozier (Roberta Kerr) as his mole, but Deirdre's reputation is tarnished.
 Wendy is sacked and Ken, feeling responsible, employs her as his secretary and begins an affair with her; which leads to Deirdre starting divorce proceedings in 1990.
 Deirdre dates plumber Dave Barton (David Beckett) and later conman Phil Jennings (Tommy Boyle), who tricks her into investing in his nightclub.
 After a series of gaffes and minor scandals, Deirdre loses her seat on Weatherfield Council to Alf in 1991.
 This ends her short but tumultuous career in local politics.

 In 1994, Deirdre leaves to look after her ailing mother Blanche Hunt (Maggie Jones), foiling a potential reunion with Ken.
 This was a plot devised by the then-writers of the show, to allow actress Anne Kirkbride to go on medical leave for several months.
 She had been diagnosed with Non-Hodgkin's lymphoma, and needed time to recuperate.

-When Deirdre returns, she hopes that she and Ken will reconcile, but is saddened to learn that Denise Osbourne (Denise Black) is expecting Ken's baby.
-Needing a holiday, Deirdre goes to Morocco, where she meets and falls in love with Samir Rachid (Al Nedjari).
+When Deirdre returns, she hopes that she and Ken will reconcile, but is saddened to learn that not only did Ken end up sleeping with Denise Osbourne (Denise Black) while she was away but that Denise is now expecting Ken's baby.
+Needing a holiday, Deirdre goes to Morocco where she meets and falls in love with Samir Rachid (Al Nedjari).
 He comes back to Weatherfield, insisting their relationship is more than a holiday romance.
 To keep Samir in the UK, and not have him deported back to Morocco, Deirdre decides that she and Samir get married, despite him being nearly twenty years younger than her.
 They marry in November 1994, despite the disapproval of Deirdre's teenage daughter Tracy, at this point played by Dawn Acton.
 Deirdre and Samir decide to move to Morocco for the foreseeable future, leaving No. 1 Coronation Street in the capable hands of Mike Baldwin, so he can put the house up for sale.